Code-Institute-Submissions/mikey17-Munster-RFC-MS1/README.md

 #### 2. Returning User

 - As a returning user, I want to check on the results of the team.
-- As a returning user, I want to check on upcoming fixtures again.
+- As a returning user, I want to check on upcoming fixtures again see if the matches are being shown on television, as with covid19 I cant get to the matches.
 - As a returning user, I want to see if there is any new updates about the team or club as a whole.

-#### 3. Frequent User

-- As a frequent user, I want to check on the news of the club each day.
-- As a frequent user, I want to be able to link to the social media pages/accounts of the club in an easy manner.
-- As a frequent user, I want to check for new details on upcoming games and ticket availability.

 #### Design